 Following the fall of ISIS in 2017, YPT conducted our first research trip to Baghdad in April of 2018.
 The trip proved to be not only safe but incredibly informative and fascinating.
 This particular region has an abundance of ancient and modern historical sites completely unspoilt by tourism and ready for you to explore it with us.

-The whole Iraq ultimate tour starts in Baghdad – the capital city of Iraq, where you’ll visit some of the world’s most unique monuments including Firdos Square – the very square where the Coalition forces toppled Saddam’s statue in 2003, and visit the former Camp Al-Adala – where the execution of Saddam Hussein took place in 2006, now known as Camp Justice.
+The tour starts in Baghdad, the capital city of Iraq, where you’ll see some of the world’s most unique sites including Firdos Square, the very square where the Coalition forces toppled Saddam’s statue in 2003, the Tahrir square where the 2019 revolution started, and the Al Shaheed Monument, the most iconic structure in Baghdad commemorating all the wars held in Iraq.

-After our time in Baghdad comes to close we will board a Iraqi Airways domestic flight and head to Iraqi Kurdistan a prospective new nation protected by the Peshmerga which were at the forefront of the fight with ISIS.
-Despite its significance and proximity to probably the most tense area in the world, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.
+You will then continue your grand adventure further north, in Iraqi Kurdistan – a prospective new nation protected by the Peshmerga which were at the forefront of the fight with ISIS.
+Despite its significance and proximity to probably the tensest area in the world, Kurdistan offers not only safety, but beautiful scenery, famed in Middle Eastern literature as a paradise on Earth, with more than 3500 archaeological sites, and some of the most friendly and welcoming people on earth.

 We will also be lucky enough to be in the country to take in all the festivities surrounding the Newroz holiday, which celebrates the beginning of spring, represents new beginnings and is considered the most important Kurdish Festival on the calendar every year.
 The atmosphere in Iraqi Kurdistan during this holiday is fantastic with special local delicacies on sample, fireworks performances, live music, dance, and for good luck, the locals smash pottery

-The trip takes you to the second major city of Sulamaniyah, onwards to the beautiful gorge of Rawanduz, and then heading north to Duhok, Saddam’s Palace, Amadiya and the world’s only Yazidi shrine at Lalish before heading back to UNESCO World Heritage Site, Erbil, checking out lots of cool sights in between.
+The trip takes you to the second major city of Sulamaniyah, onwards to the beautiful gorge of Rawanduz, and then heading north to Duhok, Amadiya and the world’s only Yazidi shrine at Lalish before heading back to the UNESCO World Heritage city of Erbil, checking out lots of cool sights in between.

 Morning